moveit/moveit2/moveit_setup_assistant/MIGRATION.md

  1. In the appropriate package, edit the CMake to
   * add the file `include/PACKAGE_NAME/X_widget.hpp` to the call to `qt5_wrap_cpp`
   * add the file `X_widget.cpp` and `X.cpp` to the call to `add_library`
- 1. If you are migrating something in `moveit_setup_app_plugins` and this instruction is still here, remove `COLCON_IGNORE` from the package (and then remove this instruction)
  1. In `X_widget.hpp`
   * Add these headers
      * `#include <moveit_setup_framework/qt/setup_step_widget.hpp>`